PetriK93/Moonveil-Market/README.md

 Project is still under construction..

 This project was created with Vite version 5.4.1.
-Run this command inside the project directory: npm install vite@5.4.1

 Install the frontend dependencies to the "client" folder: